 Department of Speech-Language Pathology and Audiology

+Welcome to the Department of Speech-Language Pathology and Audiology.
+The Department is housed at the Brookdale Health Science campus of Hunter College, City University of New York (CUNY).
 Speech-Language Pathology and Audiology are disciplines concerned with communication processes of all people across the lifespan.
 Graduate degrees are required to work in either field.

-This website is designed to answer all questions any prospective student may have.
+The following pages of this website will help answer questions for prospective students interested in information about and matriculating into Hunter College's MS degree program.
 Typical one-on-one advisement and tours are not available at this time.
 Due to time constraints and the large influx of questions, all inquiries requesting a meeting with a department advisor and/or a tour will be referred back to this website.

 Entry level degree for the field of Audiology is the Doctor of Audiology (AuD).
 The Graduate Center administers the AuD CUNY Consortium, with faculty teaching from Hunter College's Department of Speech-Language Pathology and Audiology, Brooklyn College, and The Graduate Center.
 Students interested in applying to this program must do so through The Graduate Center Admissions Office.